yingw787/ece552_computer_vision/REPORT.md

 - Install and run/verify PAPI
 - Run computer vision algorithms with PAPI

-### Hardware description
+### System description

-The computer used to run the performance is a Lenovo Thinkpad Edge E545; it contains
+The computer used to run the performance is a Lenovo Thinkpad Edge E545; it contains an AMD A6-5350M APU, that contains 2 cores, each with 2 threads.
+The APU contains a 16KB level 1 data cache, a 64KB level 1 instruction cache, and a 1MB unified Level 2 cache.
+The computer runs Ubuntu 14.04.

-The full description of the hardware, including off-chip components, is available in full in Appendix C.
+The full description of the hardware, including off-chip components, is available in full in [Appendix C](https://github.com/yingw787/ece552_computer_vision/blob/master/APPENDIX_C.md).

-Results and Discussion
+Process and Discussion
 -------------

+Running and deciding on image processing algorithm material was relatively trivial; commits to describe process are listed [here](https://bitbucket.org/yingw787/ece552_computer_vision/commits/branch/master ).
+This process involved learning the OpenCV API.

+One unanticipated issue resulted from the fact that IA64-Linux only specifies 4 48-bit performance counters; any more specified within a given process and executed would produce garbage output.
+This meant that if enough

 Additional Exploration
 -------------